-Infusion-related reactions (IRR): Immediate and delayed IRR, as well as anaphylaxis, have occurred with ADCETRIS.
+Infusion-related reactions (IRR): Immediate and delayed IRR, as well as anaphylaxis, have been reported with ADCETRIS.
 Carefully monitor patients during and after an infusion.
-If anaphylaxis occurs, immediately and permanently discontinue administration of ADCETRIS Appropriate medical therapy should be administered.
+If anaphylaxis occurs, immediately and permanently discontinue administration of ADCETRIS and administer appropriate medical therapy.
 If an IRR occurs, interrupt the infusion and institute appropriate medical management.
 The infusion may be restarted at a slower rate after symptom resolution.
 Patients who have experienced a prior IRR should be premedicated for subsequent infusions.
 IRRs are more frequent and more severe in patients with antibodies to ADCETRIS.

 Peripheral neuropathy (PN): ADCETRIS treatment may cause PN, both sensory and motor.
-ADCETRIS-induced PN is typically cumulative and reversible in most cases.
-Monitor patients for symptoms of PN, such as hypoesthesia, hyperesthesia, paresthesia, discomfort, a burning sensation, neuropathic pain, or weakness.
+ADCETRIS-induced PN is typically an effect of cumulative exposure to ADCETRIS and is reversible in most cases.
+Monitor patients for symptoms of neuropathy, such as hypoesthesia, hyperesthesia, paresthesia, discomfort, a burning sensation, neuropathic pain, or weakness.
 Patients experiencing new or worsening PN may require a delay and a dose reduction or discontinuation of ADCETRIS.

 Hematological toxicities: Grade 3 or Grade 4 anemia, thrombocytopenia, and prolonged (equal to or greater than one week) Grade 3 or Grade 4 neutropenia can occur with ADCETRIS.
 Monitor complete blood counts prior to administration of each dose.

-Febrile neutropenia: Febrile neutropenia has been reported.
+Febrile neutropenia: Febrile neutropenia has been reported with ADCETRIS.
+Complete blood counts should be monitored prior to administration of each dose of treatment.
 Closely monitor patients for fever and manage according to best medical practice if febrile neutropenia develops.

 Stevens-Johnson syndrome (SJS): SJS and toxic epidermal necrolysis (TEN) have been reported with ADCETRIS.
 Fatal outcomes have been reported.
 Discontinue treatment with ADCETRIS if SJS or TEN occurs and administer appropriate medical therapy.

-Gastrointestinal (GI) Complications: GI complications, some with fatal outcomes, including intestinal obstruction, ileus, enterocolitis, neutropenic colitis, erosion, ulcer, perforation and haemorraghe, have been reported.
+Gastrointestinal (GI) Complications: GI complications, some with fatal outcomes, including intestinal obstruction, ileus, enterocolitis, neutropenic colitis, erosion, ulcer, perforation and haemorrhage, have been reported with ADCETRIS.
 Promptly evaluate and treat patients if new or worsening GI symptoms occur.

-Hepatotoxicity: Elevations in alanine aminotransferase (ALT) and aspartate aminotransferase (AST) have been reported.
+Hepatotoxicity: Elevations in alanine aminotransferase (ALT) and aspartate aminotransferase (AST) have been reported with ADCETRIS.
 Serious cases of hepatotoxicity, including fatal outcomes, have also occurred.
-Test liver function prior to treatment initiation and routinely monitor patients receiving ADCETRIS for liver elevations.
+Pre-existing liver disease, comorbidities, and concomitant medications may also increase the risk.
+Test liver function prior to treatment initiation and routinely monitor during treatment.
 Patients experiencing hepatotoxicity may require a delay, dose modification, or discontinuation of ADCETRIS.